mnot/thor/README.md

 See <http://github.com/mnot/thor/> to give feedback, view and report [issues](thor/issues), and  contribute code.

-We welcome all input, but especially code contributions via a Github pull request, and test cases are the cherry on top.
+All input is welcome, particularly code contributions via a Github pull request, and test cases are the cherry on top.

 ## Why Thor?